robert-hardy/statistical_inference/PITCHME.md

 > Then I saw HH.

-> I now allocate 69% to the view that the coin is biased and 31% that the coin is fair.
+> I now allocate 69% to the view that the coin is biased.

 ---